elastisys/compliantkubernetes/docs/user-guide/prepare-application.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

+> [!NOTE]
+> The last column in the table below is left empty on purpose, so it serves you as a copy-paste-able template.

 {%
     include "./list-of-non-functional-application-requirements.html"
 %}